grafana/grafana/docs/sources/explore/_index.md

    {{< figure src="/static/img/docs/explore/panel_dropdown-7-4.png" class="docs-image--no-shadow" max-width= "650px" caption="Screenshot of the new Explore option in the panel menu" >}}

 1. Choose your data source from the dropdown in the top left.
-[Prometheus](https://grafana.com/oss/prometheus/) has a custom Explore implementation, the other data sources use their standard query editor.
 1. In the query field, write your query to explore your data.
 There are three buttons beside the query field, a clear button (X), an add query button (+) and the remove query button (-).
 Just like the normal query editor, you can add and remove multiple queries.

 ## Split and compare